 Many customers wonder if they have the same access to body armor as military personnel and law enforcement.
 As an industry leader in body armor innovation, we utilize the same technology that is currently available to the US military.
 If you are in search of a military bulletproof vest level 4, you don’t need to have any special connections with a military supplier.
 We offer a selection of plate carriers that can hold level 4 armor plates to create a level 4 vest.

 The weight of level 4 body armor can vary depending on the material used, but it typically weighs between 5 and 10 pounds per plate.
 This can make it quite heavy to wear for extended periods of time, so it's important to consider the weight when selecting a plate carrier and body armor system.
-Our standard level IV enhanced plate is the lightest plate available to the general public, at only 4.4 lbs.

 Body armor level 4 is typically not concealable, as it is designed to provide maximum protection and coverage.
 Ballistic plates level 4 are larger and thicker than lower-level armor, so they are not as easily hidden under clothing.
 However, there are some specialized carriers and systems that are designed for covert use.
 Our Discreet Plate Carrier is designed to be worn discreetly under plain clothing.